-Mortality rates were based on the RP-2014 Headcount Weighted Mortality Table projected generationally with MP-2016 from the central year.
+Mortality rates were based on the PUB-2010 Headcount Weighted Mortality Table projected generationally with scale MP-2018.

-The actuarial assumptions used in the July 1, 2017 valuation were based on the results of an actuarial experience study for the period July 1, 2017 - June 30, 2018.
+The actuarial assumptions used in the July 1, 2018 valuation were based on the results of an actuarial experience study for the period July 1, 2017 - June 30, 2018.